yuanners/tp/docs/DeveloperGuide.md

    user input.
 3. `Router#handleRoute` is then invoked to process the command.
 It calls the `Router#assistRoute` for the basic mode commands.
-4. Once the command runs, it can be aborted at any time when the user inputs /cancel.
+4. Once the command runs, it can be aborted at any time when the user inputs `/cancel`.
 4. The obtained command `refundorder` is then passed back to `MoneyGoWhere`, which instantiates a new `RefundAssistant`object and calls the `RefundAssistant#refundOrder` method.
-5. `RefundAssistant#refundOrder` invokes the `getID` method to get and validate the order ID to be refunded (same validation as advanced mode).
+5. `RefundAssistant#refundOrder` invokes the `getID` method to get and validate the order ID to be refunded.
+   * If the order list is empty, the command would be invalid.
+   * If the order ID is invalid, the command would be invalid.
 6. If the command passes all the validation checks, control is given back to `Refund` class and the `Order.status` will be updated to `refunded` and is saved to the `orders.json` file using the `Transaction.save` method.
 7. Router#assistRoute then calls MenuAssistant#printResult to print a message indicating that if the item has been successfully added to the menu or if the user has cancelled the command accordingly.